 Oxtellar XR is a novel oral once-daily extended release formulation of oxcarbazepine, which we launched on February 4, 2013.
-The product was approved by the FDA on October 19, 2012 as adjunctive therapy of partial seizures in adults and in children 6 years to 17 years of age and will have three years of marketing exclusivity.
-In addition, two U.S. patents have been issued covering Oxtellar XR.
-Oxtellar XR delivers oxcarbazepine, another effective AED, which is marketed by Novartis under the brand name Trileptal and is available in a generic form.
+The product was approved by the FDA as adjunctive therapy of partial seizures in adults and in children 6 years to 17 years of age and has three years of marketing exclusivity through October 2015.

+Three U.S. patents have been issued covering Oxtellar XR providing patent protection through 2027.

+Novartis markets oxcarbazepine as an immediate release formulation, under the brand name Trileptal.
+It is also available in a generic form.
 Trileptal was initially developed and approved in the United States in 2000.
 Trileptal is indicated for monotherapy and adjunctive therapy of epilepsy.
+Like many

-It reached peak worldwide sales of \$721 million in 2006, before generic products entered the U.S. market in October 2007.(15) With approximately 3.4 million total oxcarbazepine prescriptions in 2011 and 3.5 million prescriptions in 2012, oxcarbazepine represents approximately 2.8% of total AED prescriptions, according to data from IMS Health.
+AED's it is also prescribed by physicians for nonapproved indications.
+It reached peak worldwide sales of \$721 million in 2006 before generic products entered the U.S. market in October 2007.(10)

+Oxcarbazepine represents approximately 2.8% of total AED prescriptions, according to data from IMS Health.
 Oxcarbazepine is an active voltage-dependent sodium channel blocker that, despite its effectiveness in treating epilepsy, is associated with many side effects that tend to limit its use.
 The side effects associated with taking oxcarbazepine include, among others, dizziness, double vision, somnolence, nausea, fatigue and vomiting.
 Oxtellar XR has been designed to reduce side effects, resulting in improved patient compliance and tolerability.